zalando/skipper/docs/operation/operation.md

 A set of metrics will be exposed to track passive health checks:

-* `routing.endpoint.drop.loadbalancer`: Number of endpoints dropped before load balancing the requests
+* `routing.endpoint.drop.loadbalancer`: Number of all endpoints dropped before load balancing a request, so after N requests and M endpoints are being dropped this counter would be N*M.

 ## Memory consumption